Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Brazilian Vervain (Verbena bonariensis)

-Non-problematic food plant.
-It is primarily cultivated as an ornamental plant, but it is now also found growing wild.
+Safe to Feed.
+Originally cultivated mainly as an ornamental plant, but can now be found growing wild.

 Arum, Spotted Arum (Arum maculatum)